Skip to content

 • Event Reel Card

-Follow the instructions below, and then substitute the card URL appopriately.
+Follow the instructions below, and then substitute the card id appopriately.

 1. Open Scrypted NVR inside Home Assistant using a desktop browser.